kyegomez/kyegomez/README.md

 I'm Kye Gomez an Open Source AI Engineer and CEO of Swarms.

-I implement closed-source AI research to democratize revolutionary AI tech for all Humans.
+And, I also implement closed-source AI research papers to democratize super-intelligence

 And, at [Swarms](https://github.com/kyegomez/swarms), we enable organizations to become fully autonomous